amantus-ai/llm-codes/README.md

 ## Usage

-1. **Enter URL**: Paste any documentation URL from one of the 69 supported sites
+1. **Enter URL**: Paste any documentation URL

-   - Click on "This document parser supports a list of selected websites" to see all supported sites
+   - Most documentation sites are automatically supported through pattern matching
-   - Sites are organized by category for easy browsing
+   - Click "Learn more" to see the supported URL patterns

 2. **Configure Options** (click "Show Options"):